Code-Institute-Submissions/data-centric-1/README.md

 - Much time was given to test all the C.R.U.D functionalities and links on the page.
 - My mentor viewed the website to see that all is looking good and working well.
 - The website was tested on various devices such as Desktop, laptop, Samsung and, iPhone mobiles.
-- The code was run through the W3C Markup Validation Service and the results show only error for the Flask code, the HTML and CSS code on all pages are without error.
+- The code was run through the W3C Markup Validation Service and no error was found.
 The results can be viewed here:
     - **start.html** -  <a href="https://drive.google.com/file/d/1WkG2vvCNuTu9ivzsFLB-NEnR04BDjTBJ/view?usp=sharing" target="_blank">Result</a>
     - **category.html** - <a href="https://drive.google.com/file/d/1my2PN8YmcsZtroDm7AD1MNrwXDaRXEYe/view?usp=sharing" target="_blank">Result</a>
     - **recipe_detail.html** - <a href="https://drive.google.com/file/d/18YqDbdWgSTRXyUJNmCxbTwKP_cZYXYgD/view?usp=sharing" target="_blank">Result</a>